-What are chelated minerals and why are they only used in some dog foods and not others?
+What are chelated minerals and why are they used in some dog foods and not in others?

 Minerals are inorganic compounds that come from the earth and are naturally absorbed by plants.